gevuong/aA-Games/go.md

 - So if you don't know what the collection of keys or values are going to be at compile time, then you have a great use case for a map.
 But if you know that you're always going to be working with certain keys or properties, then you would want to use a struct.

+## Interfaces!!!...um, what are they?
+- Interfaces are not generic types.
+Unlike C# or Java which has access to generic types, Go does not have generic types.
+Interfaces are not replacements for generic types.
+Not sure what generic types are...
+- Interfaces are 'implicit', meaning we don't have to explicitly define which custom types (i.e. type englishBot, spanishBot) satisfy an interface (i.e.`type bot interface`).

+### What do you mean by "satisfy" an interface?
+- A type satisfies an interface when the type implements all the functions contained in the interface definition.

+- Interfaces are about helping reuse code, or form a contract to help us manage types.
+Lets be clear, interfaces are not used to make sure your code is running correctly, or some built-in test.
+If some custom logic written in a function is broken, then interfaces won't help.
+- Writing your own interfaces is tough and requires experience.
+Step 1 is to undertand how to read them in the standard lib documentation.
+- You can write 1000's of lines of Go code without worrying about writing your own interfaces.
+Interfaces are not a requirement of writing Go language.
+Although it's highly recommended for code clarity and quality.

+- Example of interface syntax
+    ```
+    interface syntax
+    type interfaceName interface {
+        getGreeting(input list of argument types) (input list of return types)
+    }

+    i.e.
+    type bot interface {
+        getGreeting(string, int) (string, error)
+    }
+    ```

+- Another purpose of using interface (i.e. Reader) is to provide a common output (i.e. []byte) for all different sources of data inputs (i.e. text file, image file, HTTP request body, data from analog sensor, etc).
+This means that all the different source of inputs can implement the Reader interface.

+- **Concrete types** are types that can create a value: map, struct, int, string, `englishBot` (from custom example).
+You can create a value of type `englishBot`, int, string, etc. But you cannot create a value of type `bot`, because it is of type `interface`.
+- **Interface type**: `bot` (from custom example).
+You cannot create a value directly out of interface type.

+- In the following program, `square` satisfies the `shape` interface because square defines the `area` function and returns an `int`.
+    ```
+    type shape interface {
+        area() int
+    }

+    type square struct {
+        sideLength int
+    }

+    func (s square) area() int {
+        return s.sideLength * s.sideLength
+    }

+    func printArea(s shape) {
+        fmt.Println(s.area())
+    }
+    ```

+- In the following program, `rectangle` type does not satisfy the `shape` interface because `rectangle's` version of the `area` function returns a `float64`, but the `shape` interface expects a return type of `int`.
+    ```
+    type shape interface {
+        area() int
+    }

+    type square struct {
+        sideLength int
+    }

+    type rectangle struct {
+        height float64
+        width float64
+    }

+    func (s square) area() int {
+        return s.sideLength * s.sideLength
+    }

+    func (r rectangle) area() float64 {
+        return r.height * r.width
+    }

+    func printArea(s shape) {
+        fmt.Println(s.area())
+    }
+    ```

+- In the following program, type `square` appears to successfully implement the `shape` interface, but the implementation of `square's` `area` function looks broken - it always returns a value of 10 no matter what the side length of the `square` is.
+The `shape` interface will not do anything to help us catch this error.
+Interfaces are only used to help with types.
+We can still easily write code that does something completely wrong.
+    ```
+    type shape interface {
+        area() int
+    }

+    type square struct {
+        sideLength int
+    }

+    type rectangle struct {
+        height float64
+        width float64
+    }

+    func (s square) area() int {
+        return s.sideLength * s.sideLength
+    }

+    func (r rectangle) area() float64 {
+        return r.height * r.width
+    }

+    func printArea(s shape) {
+        fmt.Println(s.area())
+    }
+    ```

+- Imagine that you ask a coworker to create a new type that implements the Reader interface to take data from a text file and print it on the screen.
+They present you with the following code.
+They say that this code successfully compiled, so it must be correct.
+You then review their code and give them feedback.
+I would say that while the `textFileReader` type conforms to the requirements of the `Reader` interface, it doesn't implement the desired behavior of reading the file from a hard drive.
+    ```
+    type textFileReader struct {}

+    func (textFileReader) Read(bs []byte) (int, error) {
+        return "Information from a text file"
+    }
+    ```

+- Take a look at the type File inside the os package here: https://golang.org/pkg/os/#File.
+Does the File type satisfy both the Reader and Writer interfaces?
+Yes, because the `File` type defines the `Read` function for the `Reader` interface and `Write` function for the `Writer` interface.

+## Read and Write in Go
+- Types that implement the Reader interface are generally used to read information from an outside data source into our application.

 ## Having trouble setting up Go?
 The following may be helpful.
 - Use VSCode to write Go programs.
 Go to extensions and install Go.
 It should have over 3.3 million downloads.